Years 10 - 11

 Academic and Pastoral Programme

 Girls are excited to study the eleven subjects they chose towards the end of Year 9.
-Compulsory subjects are English (comprising English and English Literature), Mathematics, Biology, Chemistry and Physics, as well as one modern foreign language, either Geography or History, and one creative subject (Drama, Music, Art or Design and Technology) and two free options up to a maximum of two Modern Foreign Languages.
-The girls also have weekly PE and PSHE (Personal, Social and Health Education) lessons.
+Compulsory subjects are English (comprising English and English Literature), Mathematics, Biology, Chemistry and Physics, as well as one modern foreign language, either Geography or History, and one creative subject (Drama, Music, Art or Design and Technology) and two free options from any in the list above, or Religious Education, Latin, Classical Greek or Computing, up to a recommended maximum of two Modern Foreign Languages, The girls also have weekly PE and PSCHE (Personal, Social, Citizenship and Health Education) lessons.

 The tutorial programme for KS4 is focused on discussions about current affairs and cultural events within their forms.
 Assemblies are wide-ranging in content; they are usually delivered weekly to each year group, although some combined Key Stage assemblies are held to mark key events.
 A weekly bulletin is used to give the girls a summary of the forthcoming week’s activities.